hanshenrik32/mythtv-controller/README.md

 mythtv-controller ver 0.41.0

+tidal working. need some code fix to make it stable.

 mythtv-controller ver 0.40.7

 New logfile mythtv-controller.log in homedir.
 Spotify loader fixed.
 Not able to select last icon in music overview fixed.